Ama Dablam Expedition - 25 Days

 • Ama Dablam is a more challenging peak at 6,812m.
 Prior high-altitude mountaineering experience and excellent fitness levels are required.
 It’s not for newer climbers.

-• The climb requires ascending steep exposed ridges and climbing rock.
+• The climb requires ascending steep, exposed ridges and climbing on rock.
 Excellent technical skills in ropes, rappelling, anchors, etc., are essential.

 • The summit bid involves difficult sections like the Yellow Tower.
 This requires strong mental stamina, in addition to physical capability.

-• Camping for weeks around 5,000 – 6,000m means very basic tent conditions and below-freezing temps.
+• Camping for weeks around 5,000 – 6,000m means fundamental tent conditions and below-freezing temps.
 Prepare mentally and with gear for sleeping in such environments.

 • Due to tricky logistics, unstable weather issues, etc., summit attempts tend to be tough.
 Be mentally ready to turn around if needed.

-• Limited summit days per season means securing a permit many months in advance.
+• Limited summit days per season mean securing a permit many months in advance.
 It gets booked out quickly by experienced climbers only.

 • Ama Dablam’s difficulty requires technical skills.
 It’s suited for intermediate-advanced climbers pursuing a major Himalayan challenge with proper prior extreme altitude experience.

-• Summiting a classic and stunning 6,812m peak like Ama Dablam provides a huge sense of personal achievement and pride after a demanding climb.
+• Summiting a classic and stunning 6,812m peak like Ama Dablam provides a massive sense of personal achievement and pride after a demanding climb.
 The incredible views are the reward.

 • Attempting steep rock pitches on the southwest ridge using ropes, gear, and technical ability is an adventurous challenge for experienced climbers.